 Senior Rabbi Aaron Meyer

-Rabbi Meyer strongly believes in inclusiveness as a preeminent Jewish value, welcoming interfaith families and engaging in the ongoing work of LGBTQ+ equality.
-He is committed to social justice and has an impressive track record of meaningful impact through his work, spearheading the TDHS Campaign for Gun Responsibility (which received a 2015 Fain Award from the Religious Action Center of Reform Judaism); advocating for better support for those experiencing homelessness; testifying before the Washington and Federal legislature as a representative of the Jewish community on issues of criminal justice reform, gun responsibility, LGBTQ+ equality, a more just Farm Bill; and more.
+Rabbi Meyer is active in the South Hills interfaith community, building relationships and programming with our neighbors who share our values if not the particularistic expressions of our faith, and in the Catholic Diocese of Pittsburgh Rabbi-Priest Dialogue.
+He is committed to inclusiveness as a preeminent Jewish value.
+Rabbi Meyer also believes that Judaism cannot be contained in the ivory tower (The Cathedral of Learning?) of the synagogue but must inspire our actions in the broader world.
+He is committed to social justice and has an impressive track record of meaningful impact through his work, spearheading the Temple De Hirsch Sinai (where Rabbi Meyer served before returning to his roots in Western PA) Campaign for Gun Responsibility (which received a 2015 Fain Award from the Religious Action Center of Reform Judaism); advocating for better support for those experiencing homelessness; testifying before the Washington State and Federal legislature as a representative of the Jewish community on issues of criminal justice reform, gun responsibility, LGBTQ+ equality, a more just Farm Bill; and more.
 Rabbi Meyer was also co-chair of the Faith Action Network, Washington State’s largest interfaith coalition.